bishnusir/Theuploder/README.md

-# Theuploder
+# remote-file-upload
-this script ctreate by me to upload any files remotely
+This is a Remote File Upload PHP Script by Pure Coding.